Skip to main content

 Sec.
 Pediatric Dentistry

-This article is part of the Research Topic Updates in Pediatric Dentistry View all 7 articles
+This article is part of the Research Topic Updates in Pediatric Dentistry View all 13 articles

-The push-out bond strength of three root canal materials used in primary teeth: In vitro study
+The push-out bond strength of three root canal materials used in primary teeth: in vitro study

 • Department of Pediatric Dentistry, Faculty of Dentistry, Necmettin Erbakan University, Konya, Turkey

-The study aims to compare the bond strength of three primary tooth root canal filling materials to the root canal wall with a push-out test (Calplus, Diapaste, BIOfactor MTA).
+The study aims to compare the bond strength of three primary tooth root canal filling materials to the root canal wall with a push-out test (Calplus, DiaPaste, BIOfactor MTA).
 First, 30 primary central teeth were cut transversely using a water-cooled low-speed diamond saw vertical to the long axis to obtain 2 mm thick discs from the middle third of the roots.
 Next the materials used were placed on dentin discs and kept in an incubator for 1 week at 37°C and 100% humidity until the hardening mechanism of the root-canal sealer was completed.
 Finally, a vertical force was placed on each material from apical to coronal with a 0.75 mm diameter stainless steel cylindrical piston without contacting the root canal dentin.
-The data were analyzed using the SPSS 22.0 program and Mann-Whitney U test was used as a post hoc test.
+The data were analyzed using the SPSS 22.0 program and the Mann-Whitney U test was used as a post hoc test.
 There was a statistically significant difference between the bonding values of different primary tooth root canal sealers to root canal dentin (p < 0.05).
 Among the maximum binding values, the lowest measurement was in Calplus (0.43 ± 0.28 MPa), and the highest measurement was in BIOfactor MTA (24.24 ± 17.78 MPa) (p < 0.05).
 BIOfactor MTA has a higher bonding value to root canal dentin than calcium hydroxide-based primary tooth canal sealers.

 1. Introduction